Main region

 If you've split super contributions with your spouse and they retire before you, they may share their super with you after they've withdrawn it.
 This means you effectively get earlier access than if you waited until your retirement to access that super.

-How to add to your spouse's super
+How to feed your spouse's super

 It's easy to make a spouse contribution or split your super contributions.